Farmer using data insights to manage field of crops.

 • A successful CB audit results in a letter of conformance valid for one year.
 In order to maintain a valid letter of conformance, the producer must continue sharing data for all relevant metrics on a monthly basis.

 • The CB is responsible for uploading the audit report and maintaining the accuracy of producer data in the GLOBALG.A.P.
-IT systems.
+IT platform.

 • Producers will be audited annually by a CB as part of the renewal process.